markclare1992/markclare1992.github.io/_posts/2018-06-28-Shot-Selection.md

 ## Shot generation
 Does the way shots are generated change depending on the current score?
+When teams are ahead they're more likely to score from a fast break and less likely to score from a set piece.

 <figure class='centre'>
 	<a href="/assets/images/buildup.png"><img src="/assets/images/buildup.png"></a>